 Eagle Pass Businessman Indicted In Connection With Maverick County Bribery, Kickback And Bid-Rigging Scheme

-In Eagle Pass last night, Federal Bureau of Investigation agents along with Texas Department Public Safety investigators arrested 52-year-old Salvador Castillon, owner of South Texas Concrete based in Eagle Pass, in connection with an alleged bribery, kickback and bid-rigging scheme announced United States Attorney Robert Pitman and FBI Special Agent in Charge Armando Fernandez.
+In Eagle Pass, Texas, Federal Bureau of Investigation agents along with Texas Department Public Safety agents arrested 35-year-old Hipolito Amaya, owner of AM-ROD Construction based in Eagle Pass, in connection with an alleged bribery, kickback and bid-rigging scheme announced United States Attorney Robert Pitman and FBI Special Agent in Charge Armando Fernandez.

-Upon conviction, Castillon faces up to ten years in federal prison and a maximum $250,000 fine per count.
+Upon conviction, Amaya faces up to ten years in federal prison.

 This ongoing investigation is being conducted by the Federal Bureau of Investigation and the Texas Department of Public Safety.
 Individuals who have first-hand information about corruption, fraud, or bribery related to Maverick County are urged to contact the FBI at (210) 225-6741.
 Assistant United States Attorney Michael Galdo is prosecuting this case on behalf of the Government.